-Following the 2009 and 2012 valuations, the Scheme Actuary certified Schedules of Contributions which established recovery periods ending in September 2022 and September 2025 respectively.
-As at 31 March 2019, contributions totalling £0.2 million had not been received in relation to the deficit contribution instalments due within the scheme year for those valuations.
-All outstanding amounts were received by 11 April 2019.
-The Trustee has resolved to take all necessary action to pursue the outstanding deficit, totalling £42.7 million, from all Participating Employers by 2025.
+Following the 2009 and 2012 valuations, the Scheme Actuary certified Schedules of Contributions which established recovery periods ending in September 2020 and September 2023 respectively.
+As at 31 March 2020, contributions totalling £10.1 million had not been received in relation to the deficit contribution instalments due within the scheme year for those valuations.
+Of these, £0.4 million was received by 07 May 2020.
+In respect of the remaining £9.7 million, following the outbreak of the Covid-19 pandemic in early 2020, the Trustee was contacted by several employers requesting deferral of amounts invoiced in March 2020.
+Of this £9.7 million, £3.7 million was received by 30 June 2020 and the total outstanding deficit as at this date was £24.0 million.
+The Trustee has resolved to take all necessary action and pursue all Participating Employers to collect all future deficit contributions.